Apache0ne/longergptchats/README.md

-# I dont really like the scrolling its not as smooth as I would like but might refine later
+- I dont really like the scrolling its not as smooth as I would like but might refine later
+- IF you want to see a message inbetween the context window set by `visible messages` in the popup just up it a bit.
+F**K the smooth scrolling

 # LongerGPTChats: Install From GitHub (Chrome)